 For more information on whether your injuries entitle you to make a dental nerve damage claim, speak to one of our advisors.
 If your claim is valid, you could be connected with a No Win No Fee solicitor to work on your claim.

-Can Dental Procedures Cause Nerve Damage?
+Which Dental Procedures Commonly Cause Nerve Damage?

 There are several aspects of a dental procedure that can result in nerve damage: